tmobile/magentaA11y/_checklist-native/time-picker.md

     - Use the property wrapper `@FocusState`in conjunction with the view modifier `focused(_:equals:)` to assign focus on a view, when the view is equal to a specific value.
   - If necessary, use property wrapper `@AccessibilityFocusState` to assign identifiers to specific views to manually shift focus from one view to another as the user interacts with the screen with VoiceOver on.

+### Announcement examples  (Contacts - date)
+- “Add birthday, button" (button name and role that opens picker)
+- Often, "collapsed or expanded" states are added to the button that opens the picker
+- "February, picker item, adjustable, swipe up or down with one finger to adjust the value" (focus is on first picker item or previously selected item)
+  - Native pickers do not always show a Done button on the keyboard.
+So, swiping backwards to edit another field closes the picker

 ## Android

 ### Developer notes
-- Time pickers are modal and cover the main content.
-Users can select hours, minutes, or periods of time.
+- Time pickers are modal and cover the main content
+- Users can select hours, minutes, or periods of time
 - The clock or time picker toggles between two displays, the clock and a text input
 - The TalkBack user should be confined in the modal
-- The native component supplies all the announcements for conformance.
+- The native component supplies all the announcements for conformance
+- Done button closes picker and screen reader focus should return to the button that opened the picker

 ### Name